TheWidlarzGroup/react-native-notificated/docs/docs/default-variants-config/props-config.md

 | defaultIconType  | `'color'` / `'monochromatic'` / `'no-icon'` | `'color'`                                                                                                    | This props works only with default icons.
 If you set your own icon it has no effect. ([EXAMPLES](#default-icon-type-examples))
 | leftIconSource   | ImageSourcePropType                         | -                                                                                                            | Set custom left icon for the notification (in png).
 For example. `require(../assets/icon.png)`

-What is really important here is that the `style` props overwrites the styles passed in `defaultStylesSettings`. <br/>
+What is really important here is that the `style` props overwrite the styles passed in `defaultStylesSettings`. <br/>
 To understand it perfectly, let's take a look at the few examples below.

-## Style overwriting example
+## 🖌️ Style overwriting example

 ```jsx